wansti/OwntracksOSM/README.md

 The buttons on the smartwatch will do the following:
 * **Back Button (top)**: Exit the app and stop tracking.
 * **Menu Button (bottom)**: Hide the app and show the watch face.
-OwntracksOSM will maintain an open connection and keep sending position updates to the server.
+Owntracks OSM will maintain an open connection and keep sending position updates to the server.
 You may get a warning about the app draining your battery.

 ### Server Settings
 Press the Settings button in the main menu to bring up the configuration page.
 Here, you will find the following settings: